What's New -Aug 2025

 - Arizona Dealers: Form updates for Title and Registration Application – Form #96-0236, Power of Attorney – Form #48-1001, Title Transfer Bill of Sale – Form #38-1306 and Bill of Sale – Form #48-2004.

-- Cslifonia Dealers: A new optional form is available titled "Catalytic Converter Marking Rejection Form" to accommodate lenders who require a standalone acknowledgment.
+- California Dealers: A new optional form is available titled "Catalytic Converter Marking Rejection Form" to accommodate lenders who require a standalone acknowledgment.

 Please note that ASN already complies with California Vehicle Code 24020 through the following integrated disclosures: